Kudos to Governor DeSantis who proposed new measures to safeguard our elections in the state of Florida.

 His press release, found here, addresses a number of important issues including prohibiting counties from receiving grants from private third-party organizations for “get out the vote” initiatives.

 We found out right after the November election last year that 12 county Supervisors of Elections officials in Florida, including Hillsborough County, received "Zuckerberg" grants.
-Jeff Zuckerberg and his wife donated $400 million to a tax-exempt nonprofit Center for Tech and Civil Life (CTCL), a 501(c)(3) based in Chicago, IL.CTCL was founded in 2015 by Tiana Epps-Johnson, a former election administration director for the New Organizing Institute (NOI).
+Mark Zuckerberg and his wife donated $400 million to a tax-exempt nonprofit Center for Tech and Civil Life (CTCL), a 501(c)(3) based in Chicago, IL.CTCL was founded in 2012 by Tiana Epps-Johnson, a former election administration director for the New Organizing Institute (NOI).
 NOI, a 501(c)(4) nonprofit was a partisan Progressive activist organization that trained Progressive organizers and was responsible for training many of the Democratic Party's digital organizers.
 NOI was called "the left's think tank for campaign know-how" by the Washington Post.

 CTCL, a partisan Progressive organization, was a small nonprofit who in previous years previously raised between $500K and $1.5 million.
 Suddenly this organization was infused with hundreds of millions of Zuckerberg dollars in 2020.CTCL confirms leftist organizations fund their nonprofit on their website: